ReginaSherman/ga-project-2/presentations.md

 If you're feeling really fancy you can use iMovie -- also in your Applications folder -- to swankify your video.
 However, having a snazzy-looking video isn't necessary!

+### Online Applications

+There are several online screen recording applications available, such as [Screencast](https://screencast-o-matic.com/).

+Use whichever technology feels most comfortable and intuitive for you!

 </details>

 <details>